 As many of you probably know, I'm not a huge fan of the ketogenic diet.

-But it became apparent to me (back in 2013-2014) that this diet is certainly NOT for everyone.
+Despite using it with some success, it became apparent to me (back in 2013-2-14) that this diet is certainly not for everyone.

 While it potentially can be used as a great tool for certain people, I don't think it should be universally recommended, especially for thyroid patients.